tkem/cachetools/README.rst

 ========================================================================

-This module provides various memoizing collections and decorators, including a variant of the Python 3 Standard Library ``functools.lru_cache`` function decorator.
+This module provides various memoizing collections and decorators, including a variant of the Python 3 Standard Library `@lru_cache`_ function decorator.

 .. code-block:: pycon